 We need 14 more “Yes” votes.

-Action: On Wednesday, July 1 we must generate thousands of calls to each and every member of the Senate Agriculture Committee.
+Action: TODAY, Wednesday, July 1 we must generate thousands of calls to each and every member of the Senate Agriculture Committee.

 Using the list (click below), please begin calling each member of the Senate Ag Committee and tell them that S.3693 is absolutely critical for fixing our severely broken fed cattle spot (cash) market.